Bruno610339/Webcrawler_livros/README.md

-# Webcrawler_livros
+# Webcrawler_films

-webcrawler of books website with scrapy
+webcrawler of films website with scrapy